 If a STA A is transmitting an EHT MU PPDU to a STA B, where the STA A has not received a frame including the EHT Capabilities element from the STA B, then the STA A shall set the value of the TXVECTOR parameter NOMINAL_PACKET_PADDING to:

-— 20 µs if the RU or MRU is modulated with 4096-QAM, the RU or MRU size is greater than 2996- tone, or the RU or MRU uses more than eight spatial streams.
+— 20 µs if the RU or MRU is modulated with 4096-QAM, or the RU or MRU size is greater than 2996- tone.

 — 16 µs otherwise.